CatCraftYT/stargate-mod/README.md

-A multiplayer-compatable fork of the Stargates! mod for RimWorld
+The Stargates! mod for RimWorld

 **More info at:**